top of page

 Dr. Chalmers F. McCutchen studied the need for a church in

-the court house area.
+the courthouse area.
 After all the meetings, plans were made

 to build the chapel.
 The men on the committee wanted to use